mlcommons/medperf/cli/medperf/web_ui/tests/e2e_cc/RECIPE_gcp_safety.md

 for roughly fifteen times the price per hour.
 That is the answer to "should this run on a GPU", and it is no.

-The reason is in the five minutes themselves: decrypting both assets, fetching ~13 GB of Llama Guard weights over the network, and encrypting the results back are the same work on either machine, and only the answering and the grading get faster.
+The reason is in the five minutes themselves: decrypting the assets, pulling the image and encrypting the results back are the same work on either machine, and only the answering gets faster.
 Twelve prompts is far too few for that to pay.

 It is still worth having the stack.
-Grading is the part that scales with the prompt count and the part the H100 actually accelerates; a real AILuminate set is thousands of prompts, not twelve.
-Expect the gap to widen with the set.
+Answering is the part that scales with the prompt count and the part the H100 actually accelerates; a real AILuminate run is thousands of prompts, not twelve.
+Expect the gap to widen with the mode.

-Sapphire Rapids does the CPU grading in about three minutes; an older CPU is much slower — the same workload took 33 minutes under `MPCC_BACKEND=mock` on an eight-core desktop, mostly on the weight fetch and the grader.
-Report what your run took.
+**These numbers were measured before the grader moved to the service**, when the workload also fetched ~13 GB of Llama Guard weights and graded locally.
+A run now does strictly less, so treat them as a ceiling and report what yours actually took.

 ## 4. The results bucket, unchanged